tamberg/nics/README.md

 ## Wiring
 Use six 5mm LEDs with a 1k resistor each and add wires.

-Solder them to a proto board, mount it with hot glue.
+Solder them to a proto board and mount it with hot glue.

 Connect GND and GPIO pins 5, 22, 23, 24, 25 and 27.